 Online Orientation Module

 Information for logging into the module will be sent to your Worcester State email in July.
-The deadline to complete First Year Orientation: Online is Friday, August 25, 2023.
+The deadline to complete First-Year Orientation: Online is Friday, August 18, 2023.
 This program is mandatory, and can be completed at your own pace; you may exit the module at any time and when you return you will be brought to the last page you visited.

 Frequently Asked Questions

-It is mandatory that you attend a first-year orientation program.
+It is mandatory that you attend a a First-Year Student Orientation program.
 Not only is this a chance for you to make new friends and become familiar with campus, but you will also be spending a lot of time learning about your academic program and other facets of campus life.

 Each day of your Orientation program includes important information about your time at Worcester State, and are equally important.
 You will also receive your OneCard ID at the end of the program on day two.
 We encourage you to take time now to plan your schedule so that you can get the most out of your program.
 Day two is scheduled to end by 3pm.